Gil-ADDA/Plant-monitor/README.md

  # About the data

- Raspberry Pi connecting to the CE-server and the data from HUZZAH flow via the CE server to R-Pi and manage it to communicate with telegraf
+ Raspberry Pi connecting to the CE-server and the data from HUZZAH flow via the CE server to R-Pi and manage it to communicate with telegraf and InfluxB by using Token.
+ Notice: the browsers of Influx and grafana will work just when the R-pi powerd.
- the data store in the InfluxDB that convert by telegraf the qery about the data is it possible to do with InfluxDB and with grafana
+the data store in the InfluxDB that convert by telegraf

+ the qery about the data is it possible to do with InfluxDB and with grafana My link to the grafana browser http://stud-pi-zczlgad.celab:8086/

    ![Example Dashboard Screenshot](IMG/Airhumi.png)